civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 2006-09-09 (Revision 634)
 Fixed:    AI slider handling
-Added:    For modders: STRATEGY_TOO_MANY_CITIES and STRATEGY_NO_REVOLUTON are
+Added:    For modders: STRATEGY_TOO_MANY_CITIES and STRATEGY_NO_REVOLUTION are
-          loaded automaticaly if present in startegies.txt and not present in personalities.txt.
+          loaded automatically if present in strategies.txt and not present in personalities.txt.
 This way modders have less work if they want to make the AI respect the city limit.